dhellmann/pymotw/PyMOTW/cgitb/index.rst

    :literal:
    :start-after: #end_pymotw_header

-Event with the error display suppressed, a message is printed describing where to go to find the error log.
+Even though the error display is suppressed, a message is printed describing where to go to find the error log.

 .. {{{cog